will1410/presentations/itemdashboard.md

 ~~~

-The two changes involve changing "items.ccode" into "ccodes.lib AS CCODE" and createing the following as a sub-query called "ccodes"
+The two changes involve changing "items.ccode" into "ccodes.lib AS CCODE" and creating the following as a sub-query called "ccodes"

 ~~~SQL